 4. Display — Your blog widget fetches the JSON and renders it.

-Crucially, Timeslot only extracts busy/free status from your calendar — appointment titles, attendees, and descriptions never leave your server.
+In the current design, Timeslot only extracts busy/free status from the calendar feed — appointment titles, attendees, and descriptions are not part of the public API.

 Why This Stack#

-Go + single binary — one file to deploy, great stdlib for HTTP and concurrency, cross-compiles to ARM64 without fuss.
+Go + single binary — one file to deploy, a strong stdlib for HTTP and concurrency, and straightforward ARM64 cross-compilation.

 Key Features#